It was a steamy summer day when we first set foot onto our homestead.

 However, the house had no floors, only sub-floors.
 It wreaked of dog urine and it was extremely outdated and had been foreclosed on twice.

 Basically, it needed a lot of work.
 However, we didn’t want to spend more than a thousand bucks.
-So today I’m going to share with you how we created awesome floors in our kitchen for a little over $100.
+So today I’m going to share with you how we created amazing floors in our kitchen for a little over $100.

 Here we go…